 Simply leave out the ground protein and substitute vegetable stock instead of chicken broth.
 You’ll still have a super flavorful soup.

 Make Ahead, Storage & Freezing

-This Pasta e Fagioli soup can be made head, stored and froze, but there is one thing you can do to make it stay as fresh and delicious as possible.
+This Pasta e Fagioli soup can be made head, stored and froze for a cold day, but there is one thing you can do to make it stay as fresh and delicious as possible.

-Freeze soup base and add pasta after it has been thawed.
+Freeze soup base in an airtight container and add pasta after it has been thawed.
 Same with leftovers, keep the pasta and soup separate, adding pasta to each bowl instead of the whole pot.